harijoe/serverless-boilerplate/README.md

 The easiest serverless boilerplate to get started with

 ## Motivation
 Serverless is awesome : no more server to setup, ultra scalable and very cheap.
 But I found not very easy to find the perfect setup to get started with.
-Using serverless brings a lot of not well documented pitfalls that drain considerable of time and energy.
-I made this boilerplate after gathering the solutions to all these common pitfalls.
+Using serverless brings a lot of not well documented pitfalls that drain a considerable amount of time and energy.
+I made this boilerplate after gathering the solutions to all of these.

 The goal is to keep these pitfalls out of the way.